ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 The term DOTS cover a few different projects, the primary ones being the Job System, the Burst Compiler and the Entities package.
 These are only loosely coupled, so you can use any of them that fits your project.
 Here’s a few quick overview of these:

-- The Job System can take pieces of code and turn them into self-contained jobs, which can be scheduled to be run in the background, allowing easy multithreaded code without worrying about things like locks and data races.
+- The **Job System** can take pieces of code and turn them into self-contained jobs, which can be scheduled to be run in the background, allowing easy multithreaded code without worrying about things like locks and data races.
-- The Burst Compiler can take pieces of code and, instead of running them on Unity’s Mono .NET runtime, compile it down to speedy native code, and even do some clever optimizations to make code run much faster (it’s not an exaggeration to expect 10-100x speedup!)
+- The **Burst Compiler** can take pieces of code and, instead of running them on Unity’s Mono .NET runtime, compile it down to speedy native code, and even do some clever optimizations to make code run much faster (it’s not an exaggeration to expect 10-100x speedup!)
-- The Native Collections package gives you collections like arrays, lists and dictionaries, like the ones that ships with C#, but in *unmanaged* versions.
+- The **Native Collections** package gives you collections like arrays, lists and dictionaries, like the ones that ships with C#, but in *unmanaged* versions.
 This means that they don’t use the garbage collector at all: instead they’re manually allocated and disposed off.
 They also come with some handy safety checks for use in multithreaded code.
-- The Mathematics package as an alternative to the built in `VectorX` and `Mathf`, which can produce much more optimized math code when Burst-compiled.
+- The **Mathematics** package as an alternative to the built in `VectorX` and `Mathf`, which can produce much more optimized math code when Burst-compiled.
-- The Entities package is a new way to do ECS as an alternative to GameObjects and MonoBehaviours.
+- Finally, the **Entities** package is a new way to do ECS as an alternative to GameObjects and MonoBehaviours.
 It’s doing away with the object oriented thinking, replacing it with a systems based approach, allowing many times more entities to exist.

 These packages together creates a whole new way of structuring your projects, and unlocks performance that was not feasible before.